M551 Sheridan: Production

-In April 1965 the Army awarded a four-year $114.5 million contract to the Cadillac Gage division of the General Motors (GM) for the production of the M109 howitzer and the XM551 General Sheridan.
+In April 1965 the Army awarded a four-year $114.5 million contract to the Allison division of General Motors (GM) for the production of the M109 howitzer and the XM551 General Sheridan.
 Limited production was approved in May, and then classified as "Standard A" in May 1966.
-Production took place at Cleveland Army Tank Automotive Plant.
+Production took place at the Cleveland Army Tank Automotive Plant.
 The first two production units were delivered to the Army in July.
 During development, the Marine Corps evaluated the Sheridan as a possible replacement for the M50 Ontos.
 The Corps determined that the Sheridan would be too costly.

 The Sheridan entered service in June 1967 with 1st Battalion, 63rd Armor Regiment at Fort Riley.
 2,426 Sheridans were planned.
 In the end, 1,662 Sheridans were built between 1966 and November 1970.
-Total cost of the M551 program was $1.3 billion.
+The total cost of the M551 program was $1.3 billion.

 The M81 gun had problems with cracks developing near the breech after repeated firing, a problem that was later tracked to the "key" on the missiles that ran in a slot cut into the barrel.
 Most field units were modified to help address the problem, but later the modified M81E1 was introduced with a shallower slot, along with a matching modification to the missile, that cured the problem.
-The gun also has been criticized for having too much recoil for the vehicle weight, the second and even third road wheels coming clear off the ground when the main gun fired.
-In March 1967, a 105 mm howitzer XM103E7 and then a 76 mm gun was installed in the turret of an M551 at Rock Island Arsenal.
-Neither configuration was adopted.

-In January 1969 two squadrons (54 Sheridans) were deployed to the Republic of South Vietnam and assigned to the 3rd Squadron, 4th Cavalry and one squadron of the 11th Armored Cavalry Regiment for combat testing.
 In March 1969, after the Army invoked secrecy in declining to disclose program costs, a Government Accounting Office (GAO) official said that development costs had reached $1.3 billion.
-Congressman Samuel S. Stratton criticized Army officials for the program's high costs, and accused officials of concealing cost figures to cover up for their own "bumbling ineptness."
-A GAO report leaked in May revealed the Army had fast-tracked the program to avoid budgetary scrutiny, despite indications by May 1966 that the tank's caseless ammunition was prone to cooking off.
+Congressman Samuel S. Stratton criticized Army officials for the program's high costs, and accused officials of concealing cost figures to cover up for their own "bumbling ineptness".
+A GAO report leaked in May 1969 revealed the Army had fast-tracked the program to avoid budgetary scrutiny, despite indications by May 1966 that the tank's caseless ammunition was prone to cooking off.
 The problem had since then been resolved by a compressed-air system that forced hot ammunition residue from the breech, the Army told Congress.
 The Army said the Sheridan had performed well enough that it was planning to send hundreds more.
-A Congressional report in July identified $1.2 billion wasted on the M60 and Sheridan.
+A Congressional report in July 1969 identified $1.2 billion wasted on the M60 and Sheridan.
 The report attributed several Vietnam War casualties to Sheridan design faults, and said that the tank had been wholly unready for combat there "without extensive and costly retrofits."